 Others opt for larger, more upscale hotels in the financial district of Makati.
 Hotels in this area are close to many shopping malls, restaurants and entertainment venues.
 Traffic in this area is heavy, and taxi is the only

-For our list of recommended hotels, visit the Gay Manila Hotels page.
+For our list of some the best hotels in Manila, visit the Gay Manila Hotels page.

 Manila Bay – a natural harbor with stunning sunset views.